What is the Alcohol and Substance Alternative Program (ASAP)?

-What if I do not want my child to participate in the ASAP?
+What if I do not want my child to participate in ASAP?

-If you choose to not allow your child to attend the course, the fine civil fine must be paid in fill at the City Treasurer’s Office.
-If you fail to pay the fine in full the City will follow up and/or the Police may opt to send the Underage drinking violation to criminal court.
+If you choose to not allow your child to attend the course, the civil fine must be paid in full at the City Treasurer’s Office.
+If you fail to pay the fine in full the City will follow up and/or the Police may opt to send the underage drinking violation to criminal court.

-I have learned about the ASAP, my child has not be cited by the Police Department but I would like to have my child participate.
+I have learned about ASAP, and although my child has not be cited by the Police Department I would like to have my child participate.
 Is voluntary participation allowed?

 This class is not appropriate for persons with already identified (addiction) substance disorders.
 The program is intended to educate and screen for high risk substance use, it is not intended to address alcohol and substance abuse disorders.
-If you feel that your child has an immediate substance use disorder please contact IHR or your Primary Care Physician.
-Additional Resources are available at www.medfordpolice.com
+If you feel that your child has an immediate substance use disorder view the resources available to you in the area, contact IHR or your Primary Care Physician.

 Will there be a criminal record for the child that has been cited?

 There will be no criminal record for your child when cited under the civil ordinance.
-If your child participates in the education course or pays the civil fine in the infraction will remain a civil violation.
-The Police Department may use discretion per case to determine whether they will or will not take criminal action.
+If your child participates in the education course or pays the civil fine, the infraction will remain a civil violation.
+The Police Department may use discretion one a case-by-case basis to determine whether they will or will not take criminal action.